andrija-djurovic/PDtoolkit/README.md

     ## [1] 0.79465

 After PD model developemt is finalized, analysts have to perform regular validation of the model performance.
-Model validation is at least yearly process and it is performed on so-called application portfolio.
-`PDtoolkit` has set of functions that are useful for model validations and next steps present its usage.
+Model validation is performed at least on yearly basis on so-called application portfolio. `PDtoolkit` has set of functions that are useful for model validations and next steps present its usage.
 Before implementation of any of the validation tests, let’s simulate application portfolio.

 ``` r
 set.seed(112233)